al-martyn1/qwt_windows_build_scripts/README.md

     <Import Project="$(ProjectDir)\qt.props" />

 Now you can use $(QWT_LIB) and $(QWT_INC) macros in all project settings.

+## Deploying the QWT library binaries with your application

+If the 'qwt_windeploy.bat' batch file is placed in path listed in your PATH environment variable you can call it from your deploy script as is:

+    call qwt_windeploy.bat Toolset Platform Configuration DeployDestinationPath

+where param can be:

+    Toolset                 - mingw73, mingw81, msvc2017 or msvc2019
+    Platform                - x86 or x64
+    Configuration           - x86 or x64
+    DeployDestinationPath   - may be empty, in this case current dir will be used ('.' path)

 ## Installing QWT plugin to Qt Creator